RiyaRiya184/EC2andRoute53/README.md

   ### 2:Connect to EC2(using PuTTY/SSH)
-  -Download Putty.exe file and install it in your device -Go to connection
+  -Download Putty.exe file and install it in your device.
+  -Go to connection
   -Go to SSH
   -Go to Auth